RatBodyFormer: Rat Body Surface from Keypoints: Introduction

-How then can we model the 3D body surface of rats?
-Our goal is to realize full 3D rat reconstruction including the body surface without interfering with its natural behavior.
-We achieve this by learning to recover the 3D body surface from the handful of keypoints that can be automatically detected.
-Our key idea is to learn and leverage the coordination between the well-defined keypoints and the non-rigid movements of the body surface.
+How then can we accurately model the 3D body surface deformation of rats?
+Our goal is to model the non-rigid surface deformation and realize full 3D rat reconstruction including the body surface without interfering with its natural behavior.
+We achieve this by learning to predict a dense set of body surface points from the detectable facial and appendage keypoints.
+In other words, our method learns the coordination between the body surface and other body parts namely the head, feet, and tail.

 We make two key technical contributions for this.
 The first is a novel means to collect training data.
 We need a sizable amount of training data that associates representative keypoints including facial features and appendages with densely sampled points of the body surface.
-The rat body surface is textureless and deformable, to the point that it is near impossible even for a human to annotate.
-We overcome this by temporary attaching trackable points (colorful beads) and passively capturing them in a novel multi-camera system which we refer to as the RatDome.
+The rat body surface is featureless and deformable, to the point that it is near impossible even for a human to annotate.
+We overcome this by temporarily attaching trackable points (colorful beads) and passively capturing them in a novel multi-camera system which we refer to as the RatDome.
 We show that we can automatically recover the keypoints together with the 3D body surface points at each time instance with multiview geometry.
 We call this first-of-its-kind dataset, the RatDome dataset.
 The second is a novel network to transform detected 3D keypoints to 3D body surface points.
 We realize this with a transformer-based model that is agnostic to the exact locations of the 3D body surface points in the training data and introduce masked-learning to train it.
 We refer to this model as RatBodyFormer.